badgerherald/badgerherald.test/readme.md

 This will prevision a new virtual machine on your computer with the same LAMP stack as the Herald.
 This process can take anywhere between 5 and 10 minutes, depending on your machine.
 Once the script is finished running, you'll have a vagrant box running at the ip address `192.168.19.69`.

-Add the following to your `/etc/hosts` file:

-    192.168.19.69 bhrld.dev
+Now, we have to map the hostname "bhrld.dev" to the IP address directed to the vagrant machine.
+To do so, (MAC) open Terminal and type:

+`sudo vi /etc/hosts`

+enter your password as prompted.
+Insert the following in a new line:

+`192.168.19.69	bhrld.dev`

+(Note: use the tab key between 69 and bhrld instead of a space.)

-On some operating systems, change your `/private/etc/hosts` file on your host computer (not the VM).
+For some reason, if `/etc/hosts` is not properly set up as an alias for `/private/etc/hosts`, change your `/private/etc/hosts` file directly instead.
+The `hosts` file is on your host computer, not the Virtual Machine.
 Also, make sure there aren't any file extension attached to the hosts file, especially if you edit it through program/applications other than vi, vim, nano etc.

 Typing [http://bhrld.dev](http://bhrld.dev) into a browser should now take you to a local instance of the Herald site.
+The site will most likely be blank.
 Make sure your browser resolves the `http://`.

 #### 3. Clone other repos